kubernetes-retired/contrib/statefulsets/zookeeper/README.md

 [Apache ZooKeeper](https://zookeeper.apache.org/) on [Kubernetes](http://kubernetes.io/) using
 [StatefulSets](http://kubernetes.io/docs/abstractions/controllers/petset/).
 ##Limitations
 1. Scaling is not currently supported.
-Once an ensemble is created, it is not safe to patch the replicas of the Stateful Set.
-This is primarily due to the lack of the ability to update ensemble's membership in a safe way in ZooKeeper 3.4.9 (The current stable release).
-When ZooKeeper 3.5.x advances from alpha to stable we will consider adding this feature.
+An ensemble's membership can not be updated in a safe way in ZooKeeper 3.4.9 (The current stable release).
 2. Observers are currently not supported.
 Contributions are welcome.
 3. Persistent Volumes must be used. emptyDirs will likely result in a loss of data.
 ##Docker Image